 According to the California Highway Patrol, bicycle fatalities increased 7 percent from 2011 to 2012, the latest year for which statistics were available.
 Injuries went up by almost 4 percent for the same period.
 Most of the injuries were to those in the 45-54 and 55-64 age group.
 Those aged 35-44 were next.
+Contacting a personal injury lawyer at Silverthorne Attorneys will greatly help when you are suffering from injuries.

 To stem this rising tide of casualties, a new “Three Feet for Safety Act” went into effect throughout the state last September 13.
 The California Department of Motor Vehicles provides the details: